Lose Weight Safely with Gastric Sleeve Surgery

 - Restrictive: The surgery restricts the amount of food you’re able to eat by reducing the size of the stomach from 32 ounces (size of a football) to about 8 to 10 ounces (size of a banana).
 Limiting food intake is the first step to successful weight loss.

 - Chemical/Hormonal: The sleeve procedure produces a second “chemical/hormonal” effect because it reduces the part of the stomach responsible for producing ghrelin, also known as the “hunger hormone”.
 The body’s production of this hormone is what leads to a feeling of hunger.
-Removing the ability to produce ghrelin significantly reduces your appetite for a prolonged period of time, ranging from one to three years.
 The reduced appetite helps to support ongoing weight loss, making the gastric sleeve a very impactful bariatric option.

 Gastric sleeve is recommended to help patients lose weight.
 However, it can also be used to treat many other health conditions that develop due to excess weight.
 If you are overweight and suffer from many other ailments as a result, your doctor may recommend gastric sleeve to help you combat your problems.
 The procedure can help treat the following weight-related conditions: